mihaimiculescu/docker_drupal_commerce_kickstart_3/README.md

 - To run drush or composer commands:

 First, run `sudo docker ps` and get the name of the Drupal container.
-Then, to get inside the container run `sudo docker exec - ti <the name of the Drupal container> bash' Once inside the container, you don't need to prefix everything with `sudo` anymore.
+Then, to get inside the container run `sudo docker exec - ti <the name of the Drupal container> bash` Once inside the container, you don't need to prefix everything with `sudo` anymore.

 - Every change you make on the files on the local filesystem is instantly propagated in the corresponding file inside the conainer.